 This building is an education zone with classrooms of various sizes.
 There is a student cafeteria on the first floor, and the courtyard between Building No. 1 and the Main Building is a space where students can relax, and enjoy eating lunch under blue skies when the weather is fine.

 Building no. 2

-As well as a large classroom capable of accommodating approximately 650 people, this building has facilities such as LL and AV lecture rooms, and the Career Center.
+As well as a large lecture hall capable of accommodating approximately 650 people, this building has facilities such as LL and AV lecture rooms, and the Career Center.

 Building no. 3

-Building No. 3 has 77 research rooms, a part-time faculty room and a faculty lounge.
+Building No. 3 has 77 offices for faculty, a part-time faculty room and a faculty lounge.
 The Academic Affairs Center on the first floor offers students a variety of services.

 Building no. 6

 Adjacent to the Student Union LIBRE building, Building No. 6 is dedicated to lectures, with five large lecture rooms including a fan-shaped lecture theater that can hold 700 people.
 There are four large lecture rooms that can comfortably seat 500 people on the first and second floors, equipped with the latest AV equipment.